 - Documentation - Did they cite their sources?
 Who did they cite?

-Evaluating Web Sites: A Checklist - a useful form from the University of Maryland Libraries
+Evaluating Web Sites: A Checklist - A useful form from the University of Maryland Libraries

-How to Spot "Fake News" - tips from the Topeka & Shawnee County Public Library
+How to Spot "Fake News" - Tips from the Topeka & Shawnee County Public Library

-Primary Sources: Washington - research guide from the University of Washington
+Primary Sources: Washington - Research guide from the University of Washington

-Need further help?
+Need more help?
 Ask Us!